 Aerobic exercise in young adults has also been shown to be a predictor of recognition memory.

 Particular hormones that increase during exercise, called growth factors, help to improve memory.
 Growth factors mediate the connection between exercise and brain health via the hippocampus — which is a region of the brain responsible for learning and memory.

 Incorporating elements of moderate-intensity aerobic and resistance training for at least 45 minutes per session, and on as many days of the week as you can manage, will likely benefit your cognitive abilities and memory.

 Do you think that enhancing your memory will be challenging?
 Think again; you can nap your way to a superior memory.

 Adults need 7–9 hours of sleep per night to maintain physical and mental health.
 Sleep helps us to solidify and consolidate short-term memory to long-term memory.
 After sleep, people tend to improve information retention and perform better in memory tests.
-Skipping the recommended amount of sleep, however, interferes with the brain’s ability to form new memories.
+Skipping the recommended amount of sleep, however,

 Sleep may be a trouble-free way to improve long-term retention of information.
 Participants of a study who slept between learning sessions could recall 10 to 16 words on a memory test, while those who had not slept only recalled 7.5 words, on average.

 Those who took shorter or longer naps, or who did not nap at all, exhibited declines in their mental abilities equal to what would be expected of a 5-year age increase.